Ursodiol (By mouth)

 If you notice these less serious side effects, talk with your doctor:

-- Indigestion or a metallic taste in the mouth.
+- Indigestion or bitter taste in your mouth

 If you notice other side effects that you think are caused by this medicine, tell your doctor